-Can I sign up only for the Certificate course?
+Can I sign up only for the Level 1 course?

-Yes it is.
-You can pay Year 1 in 4 different installments and Year 2 in 4 different installments.
+Yes, it is.
+You can pay for the Level 1 in 4 instalments and the Level 2 in 3 instalments.
 Payments must be made prior to each Module.
 For more information go to the registration section of the website.

 What is included in the price?

-Lectures, hands on training, all training materials, lunch, coffee breaks, certificates after each module and others.
+Lectures, hands-on training, all training materials, lunch, coffee breaks, certificates after each module, access to the online library and others.
 No hidden costs.

 Accreditation and CME